anupwritescode/100-days-of-code/log.md

 **Thoughts** The last element of the winning triplet wasn't being highlighted because the HTML element was being updated with X or O after the highlight class was added.
 Learnt Angular data bindings work asynchronously.
 To fix that I added a wait time of 50 ms before winning logic could be called.
 I learned something new today.

 **Link(s) to work**: [Tic-Tac-Toe App](https://github.com/anupwritescode/tictactoe)

+### Day 5: June 25, Friday

+**Today's Progress**: Fixed overwrite issue, added logic for draw, added bootstrap and fixed CSS of boxes

+**Thoughts** I cool side-effect of my code I found today was after a draw and starting a new game, the turns switched but not after a win.
+This is usually the case in games.
+Made the app responsive.

+**Link(s) to work**: [Tic-Tac-Toe App](https://github.com/anupwritescode/tictactoe)